Palmatine

-Palmatine is a protoberberine alkaloid found in several plants including Phellodendron amurense, Coptis Chinensis (Rhizoma coptidis, chinese goldthread) and Corydalis yanhusuo, Tinospora cordifolia (gurjo, heart-leaved moonseed), Tinospora sagittata, Phellodendron amurense (amur cork tree), Stephania yunnanensis.
+Palmatine is a protoberberine alkaloid found in several plants including Coptis chinensis (Rhizoma coptidis, chinese goldthread), Corydalis yanhusuo, Tinospora cordifolia (gurjo, heart-leaved moonseed), Tinospora sagittata, Phellodendron amurense (amur cork tree), and Stephania yunnanensis.

 It is the major component of the protoberberine extract from Enantia chlorantha.

 It has been studied for its potential use in the treatment of jaundice, dysentery, hypertension, inflammation, and liver-related diseases.
 This compound also has weak in vitro activity against flavivirus.

 Pharmacology

 Neuroprotective activity

-Palmatine can be used to treat Alzheimer’s disease, mainly by inhibiting the activity of acetylcholinesterase (AChE), butyrylcholinesterase (BChE) and neuraminidase-1 (NA-1).
+Palmatine can be used to treat Alzheimer's disease, mainly by inhibiting the activity of acetylcholinesterase (AChE), butyrylcholinesterase (BChE) and neuraminidase-1 (NA-1).
 It was found, that the positively charged nitrogen on palmatine binds in the gorge of active sire of AChE.

 Research show that palmatine had antidepressant effect.
 It was achieved by regulating brain catalase levels, monoamine oxidase-A (MAO-A) activity, lipid peroxidation, plasma nitrite and corticosterone levels.

 Regulating blood lipid activity

-Palmatine achieved hypoglycemic effects by inducing induction of insulin release and insulin-mimicking activity.
+Palmatine achieved hypoglycemic effects by inducing insulin release and insulin-mimicking activity.
 In addition, studies found that palmatine also inhibited the activity of lens aldose reductase, sucrase and maltase.
 In vivo research showed that palmatine reduced serum total cholesterol (TC) and triglycerides (TG) and increased serum high-density lipoprotein cholesterol.